nhoyle-unsw/learn-encryption-with-python/docs/Euler's-Totient-Function.md

 1. Count the numbers remaining: 1, 3, 5 and 7.
 So there are 4 numbers that are coprime with 8 that are less than 8
 1. That is your answer: φ(8) = 4

-This is quite a diffcult thing to calcuate for large numbers becuase you have to go through all of the numbers and find if they have common factors or not.
+This is quite a difficult thing to calculate for large numbers because you have to go through all of the numbers and find if they have common factors or not.

 However, it is easy to find the Phi of a prime number.
-Becuase prime numbers do not share factors with any other numbers then the Phi of a prime number will always be one less than the prime number (every number less than the prime).
+Because prime numbers do not share factors with any other numbers then the Phi of a prime number will always be one less than the prime number (every number less than the prime) [^penn] [^khan].
 You can see this by trying the same steps steps for the number seven.
 Let's do that now:

 **e.g. to calculate the Phi of 7 or φ(7)**